Rebecca Jantz Johnson

 - Executive writer for nonprofit CEOs and pastors

-- Ghostwriter, coach, and collaborator for 8 books
+- Ghostwriter, coach, and collaborator for 8 books and e-books

 - Managing editor of several magazines and anthologies from inception to publication